What is a Single Premium Immediate Annuity (SPIA)?

 Key Takeaways

-• Guaranteed Income: A SPIA ensures regular, predictable payouts, offering a measure of financial stability, especially for retirees.
+• Guaranteed income from a SPIA provides regular, predictable payouts, ensuring financial stability for retirees.

-• Simplicity: You receive steady payouts without managing payments after a one-time premium payment.
+• With simplicity, you receive steady payouts after a one-time premium payment without managing payments.

-• Customization: SPIAs can be tailored with payout options like lifetime income, period certain, or joint and survivor benefits.
+• Customization options in SPIAs include lifetime income, period certain, or joint and survivor benefits.

-• Inflation Risk: Fixed payments may not keep pace with inflation, potentially reducing purchasing power over time.
+• Fixed payments in SPIAs may not keep up with inflation, reducing purchasing power over time.

-• Limited Access: The lump sum is inaccessible once paid, impacting financial flexibility during emergencies.
+• The lump sum becomes inaccessible once paid, limiting financial flexibility during emergencies.

 Single Premium Immediate Annuity Defined